 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Helmerich & Payne.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HP stock compares to 2,000+ US-based stocks, and to peers in the Industrial Services sector and Contract Drilling industry.
+We show how HP stock compares to 2,000+ US-based stocks, and to peers in the Mining, Quarrying, and Oil and Gas Extraction sector and Drilling Oil and Gas Wells industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.

 Founded in 1920, Helmerich & Payne, Inc. is committed to delivering industry leading drilling productivity and reliability.
 H&P operates with the highest level of integrity, safety and innovation to deliver superior results for its customers and returns for shareholders.
 Through its subsidiaries, the Company designs, fabricates and operates high-performance drilling rigs in conventional and unconventional plays around the world.
 H&P also develops and implements advanced automation, directional drilling and survey management technologies.